Kosat/telegram-messages-dump/README.md

   telegram-messages-dump -p... -oC:\temp\xyz.txt --continue=100500 --exp=jsonl --chat=@geekschat
   ```
 In both aforementioned cases, `telegram-messages-dump` will open the existing `C:\temp\xyz.txt` file and append the newer messages that were posted in the telegram chat since the message with the message with id 100500 was created.
->Note: There must be `=` sign between the `--continue` command name and integer message id.
+>Note1: There must be `=` sign between the `--continue` command name and integer message id.

->Note: In incremental mode without metafile,  `--exp` and `--chat` must be specified explicitely as parameters. `--limit` setting has to be omitted.
+>Note2: In incremental mode without metafile,  `--out`, `--exp` and `--chat` must be specified explicitely as parameters. `--limit` setting has to be omitted.

 ## Notes